GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 <hr>
 Within levels, obstacles spawn randomly. this means that there is a very rare chance that they will all spawn in a corner making it impossible for the player to continue.

-- This could have been fixed with an extra jump per raggiungere luoghi distanti
+- This could have been fixed with an extra jump to reach distant locations
 - Every time the player collects 5 he gets a life which he can trade for extra jumps.
 In questo modo viene evitato l'abuso del triplo salto.
 - Questa abilità va utilizzata in combo ad un salto, subito dopo.
 Il player non può salvarsi all'ultimo, ma deve pensarci prima di saltare.